 In my 2019 gardening year, I grew about 200 Hopi Blue plants.
 I was blown away by how much taller and more robust the plants were than my other types trialed- and then I tried the flour made from Hopi Blue, and that made the decision to focus on them even easier.
 Add on the fact that its protein levels are 30% higher, on average, than any other type grown near it assuming same soil and climate conditions, and the choice is obvious.
 The kernels grind up to a fluffy, nutty, nutritious flour that tastes great mixed in with morning oatmeal, and in cornbread.
 This year I'm going to try nixtamalization of some kernels to make tamales and tortillas as well.
-Following industry standards, seed are selected from the inner rows of a quarter acre block to ensure 0% outcrossing from even distant cornfields, while outer rows are sold as food grade, since despite large distances, there is a .1% chance of outcrossing with other types from distant fields.
+Following industry standards, seed grade is selected from the inner rows of a quarter acre block to ensure 0% outcrossing from even distant cornfields, while outer rows are sold as food grade, since despite large distances, there is a very small (.1-.3%) chance of outcrossing with other types from distant fields.